cbassa/tle-generator/README.md

 ## Installation

-stvid handles dependencies using pip.
+`tle-generator` handles dependencies using `pip`.
 You can install requirements by running:
 ```
 pip install -r requirements.txt
 ```